jbatteen/NataPOS/database.md

   - str (payment type, 'credit', 'debit', 'ebt', 'cash', 'gift_card', 'check'): float ($ paid)
 - str (item_id): dictionary of
   - 'quantity': float (number of things bought.  float for bulk items by weight)
-  - 'sale_price': float (total cost of all in the quantity after bogos discounts etc, what the receipt says for that line)
+  - 'regular_price': float (total cost of all in the quantity after bogos discounts etc, what the receipt says for that line)
   - 'sales_tax': float (total sales tax withheld for these items)
   - 'our_cost': float (what the store paid for the items we sold)
   - 'coupons_applied': str (coupon UPCs, in a list if multiple)